ITVAPP/iappplayer/README.md

 This library strives to support at least the second-to-last Flutter version (N-1 support).

 However, due to major changes in Flutter versions, complete compatibility cannot be fully guaranteed.
 Major or minor version updates will be released when necessary.

-## 🤝 Open Source Contribution

-> 💡 **This plugin is under active development, and community participation is welcome!**
->
-> 🔄 **Version Update Notes** - As the project is in rapid iteration, you may encounter incompatible changes in each version.
-We will try to detail them in the changelog.
->
-> 💪 **How to Contribute** - This plugin is freely developed and maintained by [TV Treasure App Store (www.itvapp.net)].
-We warmly welcome your participation through:
-> - 🐛 **Submit Bug Reports** - Report issues promptly through GitHub Issues
-> - ✨ **Feature Suggestions** - Propose your needs and improvement ideas
-> - 🔧 **Code Contributions** - Submit Pull Requests directly to fix issues or add new features
-> - 📝 **Documentation Improvements** - Help improve and enhance project documentation
->
-> 🌟 **All valuable contributions will be carefully reviewed.
-Let's build a better player together!**

 ## ☕ Support the Developer